Lugbara cuisine: Snacks

-A mouth watering snack made entirely from maize, it can be eaten during tea time.
+A snack made entirely from maize, it can be eaten during tea time.
 The amazing thing about it is that maize grains are ground on a flat stone or in a mortar before being tied in a leaf like for a banana plant and boiled, something similar to luwombo (among the Baganda) but this time instead of chicken, pounded maize is boiled to form a block or oval shape.
 When ready, the mass is removed and enjoyed, with tea or coffee.
 There is a Lugbara proverb that says: Kaka ni ka 'ba sikokori ni indi (Maize ripens for people without teeth also).
-Besides posho, anyoya, kelo and roasting, this is another local way to prepare maize.
+Besides posho, anyoya, kelo and roasting, this is another local way to prepare maize, for instance in Ojapi Parish.